presseverykey/everykey-sdk/README.md

 This directory contains the following items:

-- pressanykey: The pressanykey runtime for the LPC1343 / press any key board, linker script and makefile
+- pressanykey: The pressanykey runtime for the LPC1343 / Anykey0x.de
+  board, linker script and makefile
 - checksum: A tool to calculate and adjust the checksum of a firmware file
-- several example projects (see bottom for descriptions)
+- several example projects (see below for descriptions)

 In contrast to other runtimes, pressanykey does not link against precompiled libraries.
 Instead, the runtime is included into projects as